DanShawl/DanShawl/README.md

   </a>
 </p>

-<p align="left">Frontend developer with a passion for tech and fitness.
+<p align="left">Frontend developer with a passion for tech, fitness, and my dog.
 I want to create amazing user experiences that streamline our tasks.<br>
   You can learn more at <a href="https://www.danshawl.com" target="blank">my website.</a>
 </p>